Skip to main content

 Strengthening Knowledge Ideas Links Leadership

-SKILL is an exciting new individual capacity building project made up of workshops, peer networks and leadership development.
+SKILL is an individual capacity building project made up of workshops, peer networks and leadership development for people living with disability, their families and supporters.
 SKILL stands for Strengthening Knowledge, Ideas, Links and Leadership.
-The project is funded through a 3-year grant to JFA Purple Orange from the NDIA’s Information Linkages and Capacity Building (ILC) program.
+The SKILL project is funded by through a grant from the Australian Government Department of Social Services.

 Watch the video below to find out more about SKILL.